 - Excellent aptitude to communicate and teach in multicultural environments where a cross-cultural perspective is necessary.
-Superior ability in dealing with cultural differences in a multicultural learning environment.
+Superior ability to deal with cultural differences in a multicultural learning environment.
 An example of exercise developed to deal with cultural differences and educational background are Mind Maps, which are used in a specific way for Urbanism students.

 - Excellent ability to work and a team and capacity for flexibility to reach consensus.
 Excellent capacity for mediation and conduction of workshops and debates.
 Among other activities, I chaired NALACS, the Netherlands Association for Latin American and Caribbean Studies and president of SCUPAD, the Salzburg Congress on Urban Planning and Development.

 - Excellent ability to establish and maintain good professional rapport, and to communicate orally and in writing in English, French, Portuguese and Spanish.
 I am able to write academically and communicate orally to an excellent level in these four languages.
 I have a CPE (Certificate of Proficiency in English) by the University of Cambridge.
-Very good knowledge of Dutch.
+Good knowledge of Dutch.